-When the Chancellor of the Exchequer Rishi Sunak delivers his Summer Economic Statement this week, it looks likely that he will introduce a stamp duty payment holiday.
-Rumours suggest that most homebuyers will be exempt from paying stamp duty for six months, with the threshold rising from its current level of £125,000 to £500,000.
+When the Chancellor of the Exchequer Rishi Sunak delivers his Summer Economic Statement this week.
+It looks likely that he will introduce a stamp duty payment holiday.
+Rumor’s suggest that most homebuyers will be exempt from paying stamp duty for six months.
+With the threshold rising from its current level of £125,000 to £500,000.

 With the housing sector hit hard by the pandemic, any stamp duty relief will come as a welcome move.
 It could boost the sector if buyers and sellers have more money available because they are saving on stamp duty.
 Moving house is good for the wider economy.
 People hire builders, architects, buy furniture, pay removals firms – it ripples out and benefits the economy as a whole.

 We will have to wait and see what the Chancellor decides to do but in the meantime.
 AWS Financial Services can offer advice to those considering buying who are looking for a mortgage.
 As whole-of-market brokers, we can source the right deal for your circumstances: please get in touch for more information.